aku134/lyrics-finder/README.md

 # lyrics-finder
-Simple Lyrics Finder That Just Works!
+A Simple Lyrics Finder That Just Works!